Ahn Ji-hyun

 Meaning in Taiwanese pop culture

-Her significance is not “number one” or “only”—she models a long-term path for Korean cheer in Taiwan: stable ballpark, stable city, stable community, and high attendance across seasons.
+Her significance is that she models a long-term path viable for Korean cheer performers in Taiwan: stable ballpark, stable brand, stable exposure cadence—while bearing the corresponding physical cost as match density rises.

 References / Sources